cloudops/cloudmc-kb/en/object-storage-service/how-to-obtain-object-storage-api-credentials.md

 ---
-title: 'How to obtain Object Storage API credentials?'
+title: "How to obtain Object Storage API credentials?"
 slug: how-to-obtain-object-storage-api-credentials
 ---